MadeByMike/madebymike/site/writing/service-workers.md

 ---
-title: "Offline content with service workers"
+title: Offline content with service workers
+slug: service-workers
-description: "My experience implementing service workers to cache and serve content offline."
+description: My experience implementing service workers to cache and serve content offline.
-date: "2016-08-22"
+date: 2016-08-22
-tags:
+tags: [javascript]
-  - service-workers
-  - offline
 ---

 Service workers can do a lot more than make web pages work offline but for most people, myself included, this will be their first experience with them.
 I recently implemented a simple offline page for my blog and was surprised with how easy it was.
 Full of confidence, I wanted to do more.
 I decided to start saving blog posts for offline reading and things escalated quickly.
 I soon learnt the rabbit hole is deep.